awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.LoadFromS3.md

 **Note**
 Loading data into a table from text files in an Amazon S3 bucket is available for Amazon Aurora MySQL version 1\.8 and later\.
 For more information about Aurora MySQL versions, see [Database engine updates for Amazon Aurora MySQL](AuroraMySQL.Updates.md)\.
- This feature currently isn't available for Aurora Serverless clusters\.
+ This feature isn't supported for Aurora Serverless v1\.
+It is supported for Aurora Serverless v2\.

 ## Giving Aurora access to Amazon S3<a name="AuroraMySQL.Integrating.LoadFromS3.Authorize"></a>